klhuillier/con-error/README.md

 All three parameters have distinct purposes in diagnosing errors:
 - causes (nested errors) hold the state for where the original error occurred at a lower level
-- message is useful for giving a general description of what was being attempted in the frame this error was thrown from (it may even be distinct enough to locate the exact line in the application with grep)
+- message gives a general description of what was being attempted in the frame this error was thrown from, and may help for locating the error without sourcemaps
 - context gives a snapshot of the local variable state of the frame this error was thrown from

-**ConError makes a deep clone of the given contextual object on creation.** The reason for doing this deep clone is to avoid problems where values visible to the ConError creation frame are altered before the ConError is printed or inspected in a debugger.
+**ConError makes a deep clone of the given contextual object on creation.** This is to avoid problems where values visible to the ConError creation frame are altered before the ConError is printed or inspected in a debugger.
 With very large objects, you may want to limit the properties given as context.
-This should be done regardless of performance to minimize noise.
+This should be also be done to minimize noise.

 Typical usage would be: